SickanEkman/Philosophy-I/Kunskapsteori och vetenskapsfilosofi/Pritchard/Chapter1.md

-# Part 1, chapter 1, what is knowledge? - Some preliminaries
+# Chapter 1 - Some preliminaries

 The study of epistemology tries to answer questions like "What is knowledge?", among other things.